hpc-carpentry/hpc-chapel/episodes/12-fire-forget-tasks.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- "How do execute work in parallel?"
+- "How do we execute work in parallel?"
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives